nlenno1/funnier_bones/README.md

 ***
 # Introduction
+Join the Funnybones skeletons in their fun and spooky adventures around the town!
+A new interactive take on the modern classic children's story - Funnybones.
 # Development Planes
 ## Strategy

 ### Project Goals
+The goal of the website is to present a new look and experience to the children's book Funnybones.
 ### User Demographic
+This website is aimed at very young children.
 ### User Stories
+* As a parent I would like to be able to read a story with my child that includes animation and games.

+* As an avid Funnybones fan I would like to experience the story with a new look and interaction.
 ## Scope

 ## **Wireframes**